alertlogic/azure-collector/README.md

 ## Download and Deploy the ARM Template

 You can use either the Microsoft Azure portal or a command line to deploy the template.
 To perform either procedure, you must log into the [Azure portal](https://portal.azure.com).

 **Note:** The steps in this section require an active Azure subscription.
-To verify your Azure subscrption, visit [Azure subscriptions blade](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade).
+To verify your Azure subscription, visit [Azure subscriptions blade](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade).

+**Note:** This template will deploy a storage account in the active Azure subscription, alongside the function app, in order to successfully collect Office 365 logs.

 If your organization uses multiple Active Directory tenants, log into the same tenant used to [Register a New Office 365 Web Application](#register-a-new-office-365-web-application).
 To find your Office 365 tenant ID, see [Find your Office 365 tenant ID](https://support.office.com/en-gb/article/find-your-office-365-tenant-id-6891b561-a52d-4ade-9f39-b492285e2c9b).